supechicken/crdyboot/README.md

 ## Testing on real hardware

 To test secure boot with real hardware you will need to enroll custom keys.
-First build the enroller image (`workspace/enroller.bin`):

-    cargo xtask build-enroller

-Write `workspace/enroller.bin` to a USB, and write `workspace/disk.bin` to a second USB, e.g. using [writedisk][writedisk].
+Write `workspace/enroller.bin` to a USB, and write `workspace/disk.bin` to a second USB, e.g. using [writedisk].

 Boot the DUT and enter the boot setup.
 Find the secure boot settings and change it to setup mode.
 (The details will vary from one vendor to another.)